 Oral antihistamines plus oral decongestants (eg, a sympathomimetic such as pseudoephedrine)

-Omalizumab, an anti-IgE antibody, is under study for treatment of allergic rhinitis but will probably have a limited role because less expensive, effective alternatives are available.
+Omalizumab, an anti-IgE antibody has been used to treat allergic rhinitis but probably has a limited role because less expensive, effective alternatives are available.

 Prevention of Allergic Rhinitis